Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example input to this request is in the file [sign_transaction-input.json](files/sign_transaction-input.json).
 An example output to this request is in the file [sign_transaction-output.json](files/sign_transaction-output.json).

+## sign_message
+Semantics: Signs a message with the provided account keys.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"message"` ... the text message to be signed

+- `"keys"` ... mapping with the keys of the signing account.

+The returned value is a JSON object containing a list with signatures of the message with the provided keys.

+An example input to this request is in the file [sign_message-input.json](files/sign_message-input.json).
+An example output to this request is in the file [sign_message-output.json](files/sign_message-output.json).

 ## transaction_to_json
 Semantics: Converts a serialized transaction (as bytes) into JSON.